urbit/operators.urbit.org/content/manual/os/dojo-tools.md

 ## Apps and updates

 These tools are for managing [desks][desk], apps and updates.
-Install, uninstall, suspend, resume, pause updates, etc.
+Install, uninstall, suspend, pause updates, etc.

 ### `+agents`